Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 Feeling much better.

-I mean, there's radiation and there's radiation.
+I mean, there's radiation in there.

-You know, isn't the sausage biscuit I had this morning got some kind of isotopes in it Or something.
+You know, isn't the sausage biscuit I had this morning got some kind of isotopes in it or something?

-The the uh has limits on what can be in certain things, mostly like rodent hair in your peanut butter and stuff like that.
+I mean, isn't, I don't know, the FDA, there's a third talk show, has limits on what can be in certain things, mostly like rodent hair in your peanut butter and stuff like that.

 Everything is radioactive.